 It would be really nice if it was not at 3 o'clock in the morning though and there were times it was difficult to get back to sleep when you feel your stomach growling thinking of those hot pandesals with melting butter on them...hhhaaayy!

 Another thing I miss from our next-door bakery is their Egg Pie!
-It is also one of their bestseller, sometimes you have to order in advance if you want to have a slice because once it hit their stands then it is good as gone.
+It is also one of their bestsellers, sometimes you have to order in advance if you want to have a slice because once it hit their stands then it is good as gone.
 So this means we usually get them fresh out of the oven and for me that is the best time to eat egg pie, while it is hot!

-I tried a recipe I found in Kusina Master because the picture in it looks so similar to the Egg pie from our neighbor's bakery.
-The result was ok and it gave me the dark brown top I was looking for but I find it a tad too sweet for my taste and the custard was a bit too stiff, which is not a bad if that is your thing, for one it was really easy to cut.
+I tried a recipe I found online because the picture in it looks so similar to the Egg pie from our neighbor's bakery.
+The result was ok and it gave me the dark brown top I was looking for but I find it a tad too sweet for my taste and the custard was a bit too dense and firm, which is not bad if that is your thing, one good thing was it was really easy to cut.

-- ¼ block of butter (1/2 stick/ 2oz./ 57g.), cut into small cubes
+- ¼ block (½ stick/ 2oz./ 57g.) butter - cut into small cubes

 - 1 teaspoon sugar